daniel-rusu/pods4k/immutable-arrays/README.md

 Immutable Arrays enforce immutability at the type and API level: no mutating operations are exposed.
 All transformation operations leave the original unchanged and return Immutable Arrays, preserving immutability across chained operations.

 Immutability is shallow: referenced objects may themselves be mutable.
-This is the standard immutability model used by immutable collections across programming languages.
+This is the standard model used by immutable collections across programming languages.

 As with all JVM immutable collection libraries (including Guava and `kotlinx.collections.immutable`), immutability is enforced by language constraints rather than as a security mechanism.
 Low-level JVM mechanisms (such as reflection,